 Petrol Pump in Manali

 The cost of filling 1lt petrol in your bike/scooter will be around Rs.80-Rs.84.
-But, rest, no one know’s where the price of 1lt petrol will land.
+But no one knows where the price of 1lt petrol will land.
 So you must ensure that the tank is full upon starting your journey.

 Renting a Cycle in Old Manali